 To address this issue, divide categories and subcategories into manageable chunks: subdivide when reaching around 10 categories, and aim for at least 10 products in the categories at the deepest level.

-Despite the damage to users’ site perception, 60% of sites have poorly curated category hierarchies (up significantly from 5% in 2018).
+Despite the damage to users’ site perception, 82% of sites have poorly curated category hierarchies (up from 60% in 2020).

-This conflicted with the expectations of the majority of the users, who anticipated the headers would be clickable and often tried clicking them despite the cursor indicating the item wasn’t clickable.
+This conflicted with the expectations of the majority of the participants, who anticipated the headers would be clickable and often tried clicking them despite the cursor indicating the item wasn’t clickable.

-The users wanted to stay in a fairly broad product scope in the hope of landing at a curated intermediary category page which could assist them in their selection of a more defined scope.
+Some users want to click on main navigation headers to stay in a fairly broad product scope; for example, in the hope of landing at a curated intermediary category page, which could assist them in their selection of a more defined scope.